Charles Bennet, 6th Earl of Tankerville: Political career

+Sporting interests

+Lord Ossulton was a frequent visitor to Glen Feshie and Ardverikie in Badenoch for shooting and stalking.
+He was a friend of the artist Sir Edwin Landseer.

 Family

 Lord Tankerville married Lady Olivia Montagu (18 July 1830 – 15 February 1922), eldest daughter of George Montagu, 6th Duke of Manchester, at Kimbolton Castle, Huntingdonshire, on 29 January 1850.
 They had five children: